LieOnLion/quad-docs/docs/getting-stared/list-of-tags.md

 ## Every tag

-See ever tag Quad adds and what path they use.
+See every tag Quad adds and what path they use.

 ***